benji6/webnotes/README.md

 Webnotes is a free app that helps you manage your notes.
 It works across all your devices, is easy to use and is safe and secure.

 [Check it out here](https://webnotes.link)

+## Acknowledgements

+- Teddy for user acceptance testing
+- All the awesome open source software used by this project